JuliaSmoothOptimizers/NLPModelsJuMP.jl/docs/src/tutorial.md

 # Tutorial

-NLPModelsJuMP is a combination of NLPModels and JuMP, as the name imply.
+NLPModelsJuMP is a combination of NLPModels and JuMP, as the name implies.
-Sometimes it may be required to refer to the specific documentation, as we'll present here the result of combining both.
+Sometimes it may be required to refer to the specific documentation, as we'll present here only the documention specific to NLPModelsJuMP.

 ```@contents
 Pages = ["tutorial.md"]